 Are you seeking the ideal time management technique to suit your style?
-We have got you covered with not one but 26 different time management techniques and proven strategies to choose from.
+We have got you covered with not one but 26 different time management techniques that work and proven strategies to choose from.

 Since we are not the same, we also use different methods to manage our time.
 The method someone else is using may or may not work for you.
 However, taking a 50/50 chance is a waste of your time.
 Moreover, not only at work, but properly managing your hours helps make your non-work life more stress-free, smooth-going, and convenient.